axle-h/Axh.Retro/README.md

 Currently:

 * Axh.Retro.CPU.Z80 - Z80 based CPU & MMU configurable for 8080, Z80 and GameBoy.
-  * Fully implemented DynaRec (targets .NET IL through expression API).
+  * Simple interpreted core.
-  * WIP interpreted core.
+  * "Dynamically Re-compiling" core.
+Instead of executing each block of Z80 operations immedietely, it builds an expression tree representing the block, which can be cached for increased speed.
+It's about 2.5x faster than the simple interpreted core.
 * Axh.Retro.CPU.Z80.Tests - Complete Z80 instruction set decode tests.
 * Axh.Retro.GameBoy.BlarggTests - Integration tests for the Blargg test roms.
- * Currently only running the CPU instructions ones.
+ * Currently only running the CPU instruction ROMs.
 Passes all except 02-interrupts: EI.
 Not sure why it fails.
 * Axh.Retro.GameBoy - WIP GameBoy hardware.
 Just enough to play Tetris at full speed!
 * Axh.Retro.GameBoy.Wpf - Barebones WPF view of gameboy GPU output.
 * Axh.Retro.Z80Console - Simple implementation of Axh.Retro.CPU.Z80 in Z80, DynaRec mode.